 Our advice would be to get in touch with your local MFW office as soon as possible to help ensure that you comply with the new legislation with the minimum of disruption to your existing processes.
 Though HMRC have said that for the first year they will allow a “soft landing” period and not enforce the requirements to have digital links in place, that year will soon pass and once MTD for Income Tax is introduced the need to have the links in place will become even more important.

 We have access to various different versions of bridging software to help those that would prefer to maintain their records on spreadsheet though we would urge all our clients to consider moving to full accounting software as this is likely to have a far longer lifespan than spreadsheets.

 We work alongside many online software providers, including the following:

 Most of these packages are cloud-based solutions, which enable you to access your information online anywhere and anytime.
 This will improve your efficiency and make day-to-day tasks of running your business simpler.
 You can learn more about this on our Cloud Accounting page.

 These packages provide similar features suitable for larger or smaller businesses, with a monthly subscription cost.
 However, there are MTD compliant desktop solutions that you can also use.

-At McCabe Ford Williams, we have expertise in the majority of the leading digital tax software packages, and can help you with the important decision of choosing the best package for you.
+At McCabe Ford Williams, we have expertise in the majority of the leading digital tax software packages and can help you with the important decision of choosing the best package for you.
 We consider options based on your requirements and talk you through the benefits of a shortlist of solutions, and how best to implement them, regardless of whether that is a cloud-based solution or not.

 We can demonstrate these software packages for you so that you can feel confident using a platform you are comfortable with, and that it will assist you in your business goals.
-We can also help you make the most of your system by provide you with all the training you need, as well as helping you adopt best practices and providing you with hints & tips.
+We can also help you make the most of your system by provide you with all the training you need, as well as helping you adopt best practices and providing you with hints and tips.